lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

    :alt: Model store folder
    :align: center

-After creating the folder, you need to set and upload model-definition.yaml file to the folder that you just created.
-Here's the example of the model-definition file.
+After creating the folder, you need to set and upload the model-definition.yaml file to the folder that you've just created.
+Following is the example of the model-definition file.
-If you want to know how to write model-definition file, please refer :ref:`Model definition guide <model_definition_guide>` section.
+If you want to know how to write model-definition file, please refer to :ref:`Model definition guide <model_definition_guide>` section.

 .. code:: yaml